-To keep your outdoor grill kitchen looking good, you’ll need to invest in cleaning and maintenance.
+To keep your outdoor grill island or kitchen looking good, you’ll need to invest in cleaning and maintenance.
 How much cleaning and maintenance is required is an important consideration as you begin your project.

 Some materials require more cleaning than others, and some designs will be more difficult to clean regularly or may be a draw for outdoor debris.
 Consider whether you will be doing the cleaning and maintenance yourself or whether you’ll be able to hire a professional to ensure your grill stays in good condition.